pikkuruusu/library/README.md

 A page that stores books in a library.

-An exercise in constructing and instantiating objects.
+An exercise in objects and classes in js.
 It was also an opportunity to use local storage.